LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 > ```
 > sudo gpasswd -a $USER kvm
 > ```
+> After this command you need to logout/login for the changes to take effect.

 Below are several print screens of Android running inside the emulator.
 Android home screen        |  Settings screen